ijiraq/astroquery/docs/cadc/cadc.rst

 1.5 Synchronous query with temporary uploaded table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A table can be uploaded to the server in order to be used in a query.
+A table can be uploaded to the server in order to be used in a query, the table will only be accessbile during the run_query, once the query is completed the table is removed from the service.

 .. code-block:: python